FDUyjx/RSMAN/README.md

 * Note that you should process DWIE to fit the same format as DocRED.
 Put the dataset into the directory `./data`.

 ## Train
-Download pre-trained language Models into the directory `./plm` and run:
+Download pre-trained language models into the directory `./pretrained_lm` and run: